elizabeth-millicanbxsy/notes/README.md

 # 2023-12-16
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling your code to identify bottlenecks.

+# 2023-12-17
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It means that trying to optimize code too early in the development process can lead to unnecessary complexity and bugs, and that it's better to write clear and simple code first, and optimize only when necessary.